apache/gravitino/docs/lakehouse-iceberg-catalog.md

 - Works as a catalog proxy, supporting `Hive`, `JDBC` and `REST` as catalog backend.
 - Supports DDL operations for Iceberg schemas and tables.
 - Doesn't support snapshot or table management operations.
-- Supports multi storage.
+- Supports multi storage, including S3, GCS, ADLS, OSS and HDFS.
-  - S3
-  - HDFS
-  - OSS
 - Supports Kerberos or simple authentication for Iceberg catalog with Hive backend.

 ### Catalog properties